AdelKS/LinuxGamingGuide/README.md

 ```shell
 pacmd load-module module-loopback source="game_sink.monitor" sink="alsa_output.usb-SteelSeries_SteelSeries_GameDAC_000000000000-00.iec958-stereo"
 ```
 Then, all what's left is to do is to open `pavucontrol` (google how to install it if you don't have it) and select `Game-Sink` for where `obs-studio` picks its audio from.
+And select `Game-Sink` for where the game outputs its audio to.

 ## Compositor / desktop effects